tobibias/StarterProject/README.md

 # Example StarterProject
 A **starter project** to show how to set up and use automated testing in Python

 Change package_name = example to your needs.
-The rest of the README ist just serves as an example.
+The rest of the README just serves as an example.

 ![Tests](https://github.com/tobibias/starter-project/actions/workflows/tests.yml/badge.svg)